thelia-modules/TheliaHybridAuth/Readme.md

 # Thelia Hybrid Auth

-This module allows users to connect and register with social networks such as Facebook, Google, LinkedIn ...
+This module allows users to connect and register with social networks such as Facebook, Google, LinkedIn...

 ## Installation